NRG: About Navajo Rug Patterns & Styles

 Handmade rugs in traditional Navajo rug patterns make truly wonderful heirlooms.
 Not only is their durability legendary, but their designs and colors are timeless.
 Native American rugs and other textiles have been central to many design movements over the ages, including the much loved American Arts and Crafts movement.
 Your Navajo rug will look as elegant and pleasing in 100 years as it does today, or as it had 100 years ago.

-You'll find lots of helpful information about each of the unique handmade rug designs, including the artist's name, the rug's dimensions, and the name of the design.
+You'll find lots of helpful information about each of the unique handmade rug designs, including the artist's name, the rug's dimensions, and the name of the design on each weaving we have on our site.

 If you'd like to look at available weavings by their unique design/style click here.